t-lou/ProjectTimeManager/README.md

 # Functions

-- **check in** check in immediately and start a project with name YEAR-MONTH
+- **clock in** clock in immediately and start a project with name YEAR-MONTH
 - **start** start a new project (editable text field) or continue an existing project, hit ctrl-c when the work is paused or ended
 - **projects** show the sum of time for projects or select and show the log for one project